bboreham/weave/docs/ipam.md

     owned by each peer
   - if the target peer decides to give up space, it unicasts a message back to the asker with the newly-updated ring.
-  - we will continue to ask for space until we receive some via the gossip mechanism, or our copy of the ring tells us all peers are full.
+  - we will continue to ask for space until we receive some, or our copy of the ring tells us all peers are full.

+### The Ring CRDT

+We use a Convergent Replicated Data Type - a CRDT - so that peers can make changes concurrently and communicate them without central coordination.
+To achieve this, we arrange that peers only make changes to the data structure in ranges that they own (except under administrator command - see later).

+The data structure is a set of tokens containing the name of the owning peer.
+Each token is placed at the start address of a range, and the set is kept ordered so each range goes from one token to the next.
+Ranges wrap, so the 'next' token after the last one is the first token.

+When a peer leaves the network, we mark its tokens with a "tombstone" flag.
+Tombstone tokens are ignored when considering ownership.

+In more detail:
+- Each token is a tuple {peer name, version, tombstone flag}, placed at an IP address.
+- Peer names are taken from Weave: they are unique and survive across restarts.
+- Tokens can only be updated by the owning peer, and when this is done the version is incremented
+- The ring data structure is always gossiped in its entirety
+- The merge operation when a peer receives a ring is:
+  - Tokens with unique addresses are just copied into the combined ring
+  - For tokens at the same address, pick the one with the highest version number
+- The data gossiped about the ring also includes the amount of free space in each range: this is not essential but it improves the selection of which peer to ask for space.
-- When peers are asked for space, there are 4 scenarios:
+- When peers are asked for space, there are four scenarios:
   1. We have an empty range; we can change the peer associated with the token at the beginning of the range, increment the version and gossip that
   2. We have a range which can be subdivided by a single token to form a free range.
 We insert said token, mapping to the peer requesting space and gossip that.
   3. We have a 'hole' in the middle of a range; an empty range can be created by inserting two tokens, one at the beginning of the hole mapping to the peer requesting the space, and one at the end of the hole mapping to us.
   4. We have no space.

 ## Initialisation